arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 * In other hand if you are off healer - healing is not your issue.
 Ask when your co-healer needs help, and cast some Helios.
 But shielding tank on tank buster is usually mandatory in this case.
 If someone dies you are responsible for ressurection.
+* As I said - know the fight.
+You don't need to heal party right after they got damage, usually you can wait several GCD (or use Aspected Helios/Diurnal).
+If they don't do mechanics they will die in this case of course, but it is not your issue ("dead DPS has zero DPS" ©).
+* Combust II should be always up.
+Good time to use it - while you are moving - you can't cast anything with castbar, whereas Combust II has insta-cast.
-* If you have more than 1.5 sec free - cast Malefic II.
+* If you have more than 1.5 sec free - cast Malefic III.
 You probably don't wanna cast it too much having Lightspeed.
 * For adds in savage content (like A12S) you can use Gravity, it can be accompanied by Swiftcast by the way.